 What has happened so far?

 Huncoat has been identified as the location of the housing zone within Hyndburn – this project is called Huncoat Garden Village.
-Huncoat has the potential to deliver sustainable housing, employment and community development due to its strategic location near the M65, combined with the presence of large areas of brownfield land.
+Huncoat has the potential to deliver sustainable housing and community development due to its strategic location near the M65, the train station and its potential to connect to key north / south and east / west rail routes, combined with the presence of large areas of brownfield land.

 The Hyndburn Core Strategy sets the strategic policy framework for development in the Borough up to 2026.
-The Core Strategy is currently being reviewed to refresh out of date policies, update the housing and employment land requirements and determine an updated spatial strategy.
+The Core Strategy is currently being reviewed to refresh out of date policies, update the housing and employment land requirements and determine an updated spatial strategy up to 2036.
 A Site Allocations Development Planning Document (DPD) will be produced alongside the Core Strategy review.
 Proposals for Huncoat will be translated into planning policy through this Local Plan review process.

 Developing a Masterplan for Huncoat Garden Village